niradynamics/git-reqs/README.md

 ## User api
 gitreqs has a commandline interface.

+To create a root project called my_reqs with project prefix ABC:
+  .src/gitreqs init --module my_reqs --module_prefix ABC

+Enter your new root specification: cd my_reqs

 To create a new module:
-  gitreqs init --module SystemRequirementsSpecification --module_prefix SRS
+  ../src/gitreqs init --module SystemRequirementsSpecification --module_prefix SRS

 To export a module to xls:
-  gitreqs export --module SystemRequirementSpecification --format xls
+  ../src/gitreqs export --module SystemRequirementsSpecification --format xls

-To export a module to markdown: gitreqs export --module SystemRequirementSpecification --format md
+Modify the exported test.xls file, req-ids shall not be added manually.

-To import from xls:
+To import the updated reqs from xls:
-  gitreqs import --module SystemRequirementSpecification --format xls --file test.xls
+  ../src/gitreqs import --module SystemRequirementsSpecification --format xls --file test.xls

+To export a module to markdown:
+  ../src/gitreqs export --module SystemRequirementsSpecification --format md

-To create a requirement traceability report of the whole project: gitreqs report --project_root . --type relations
+To create a requirement traceability report of the whole project:
+  ../src/gitreqs report --project_root . --type relations